acampbell3000/grails-picasa/README.txt

 Grails Contact Form
 --------------------------------------

-A simple plug-in which provides an Ajax driven contact form with real time validation and captcha support.
+A simple plug-in which provides a photo gallery driven from a Google Picasa Web Album account.
 Ajax forms provided by the "remote-forms" skin available through the skin-loader plug-in.

 If you find any issues, please submit a bug on JIRA: